-- Release 4.0.1 software.

-- 9048XS-2 or 9012QQ-2 I/O module.

-- 9012FCHS modules if using the Virtual Services Platform 9012 chassis.

-- The required number of Switch Fabrics.

-A minimum of five Switch Fabrics are required to run the I/O module, however six are needed if redundancy is required.
+- Release 4.0.1.0 software or above. - 9048XS-2 or 9012QQ-2 I/O module. - 9012FCHS modules if using the Virtual Services Platform 9012 chassis.
+Replacing only one cooling module in the Virtual Services Platform 9012 chassis will result in the module being non-operational. - The required number of Switch Fabrics.
+A minimum of five Switch Fabric (SF) modules are required to run the I/O module, however, Avaya recommends that you use six SF modules for redundancy.